giuliamz/fabic/README.md

 ## By Giulia Mazzi, Ambra Ferrari ...

 ## Description
-This repository contains all material, data and scripts necessary to replicate the results in the research article "Prior expectations guide multisensory integration during face-to-face communication"
+This repository contains all material, data and scripts necessary to replicate the results in the research article "Prior expectations guide multisensory integration during face-to-face communication".
 The stimuli used in the experiment are available on the Open Science Framework: https://osf.io/596wt/

 ### Data